 I continued taking the stool softener and pooping became regular.
 After the first 7 days, I quit using the stool softener.
 In hindsight, an elevated portable chair would have made the entire experience much easier.

 The first bowel movement after TKR is a big relief.
-My medical team and physical therapist was concerned, so it felt like another milestone in my recovery.
+My medical team and physical therapist seemed concerned, so it felt like another milestone in my recovery.

 Step 5: Standing Up After Using the Toilet (after knee replacement)

 Getting up off the toilet is just as challenging as sitting down on the toilet seat.
-In the early going I needed something stable like my walker or walking poles to get back up (also read my article on walkers, poles, or a cane after knee replacement)
+In the early going I needed something stable like my walker or hiking poles to get back up (also read my article on walkers, poles, or a cane after knee replacement)

 Cleaning yourself after that first bowel movement is another challenge.
 You need to have one hand on the walker or walking pole while you use toilet paper.